 Income determination

-During the transitional period, your actual assets will be categorised under one of 3 categories, namely (i) bank deposits (savings), (ii) other assets and (iii) debts.
+During the transitional period, your actual assets will be categorised under one of three categories, namely (i) bank deposits (savings), (ii) other assets and (iii) debts.
 The value under each category on 1 January will be deemed to yield a fixed percentage.
-The weighted average yield across all categories will be applied to the total assets above a personal exemption of 57,000 euro (2024) in order to determine the taxable benefit that will be subject to tax at a flat rate of 36 per cent (2024).
+The weighted average yield across all categories will be applied to the total assets above a personal exemption of 57,684 euro (2025) in order to determine the taxable benefit that will be subject to tax at a flat rate of 36 per cent (2025).

 Non-residents are subject to taxation in box 3 only on the net value of a limited number of Dutch assets, including Dutch real estate not used as the primary residence (which is allocated to box 1), and Dutch profits rights unrelated to shares in box 2 or an employment (which is allocated to box 1).

-Please refer to the below table for an overview of the fixed percentages for recent years.
-The fixed percentages for 2022 and 2023 with regard to bank deposits and debts have yet to be announced.
+Please refer to the next table for an overview of the fixed percentages for recent years.
+The fixed percentages for 2025 with regard to bank deposits and debts have yet to be announced.

 ---|---|---|---|

 The Dutch government has announced the intention to reform the box 3 system and has released a draft bill for consultation.
 As a main rule, the proposed new box 3 system assumes taxation of actual returns according to a capital gains system.
 This system taxes realised and unrealised income from assets and allows related expenses to be deductible.
 For real estate and for shares in family businesses and start-up (innovative) companies, a capital gains tax applies as an exception to the main rule.
-The new system should enter into force by 2027, but developments regarding this draft bill should be awaited.
+The new system should enter into force by 2027, but developments regarding this draft bill indicate this seems to be ambitious and 2028 seems more realistic.

 Residents and most partial non-residents are entitled to relief from double taxation under tax treaties or under unilateral relief provisions.